Skip to content

 3. Change the gradient colors from the defaults.

 4. Set the canvas width manually rather than automatically detect.
-Canvas heigth will be automatically detected as it has not been set.
+Canvas height will be automatically set to the input text height.

 t